Navarre, Florida: Protests

 2017 and 2018 had seen a noticeable rise in civil activism in the Navarre area, with three notable protests occurring, all within the span of 12 months.

 The first protests recorded in the community occurred on June 9, 2017, after the county unilaterally changed the town's nickname and locally popular welcome sign.
 The change was made without the consent of the citizens of the town and have sparked additional calls for the incorporation of the community as a municipality.

 In 2018, there were protests against the Holley-Navarre Water System.
 The protests were over the water system's potential violations of the Florida Sunshine Law, which guarantees the rights for citizens and residents to access the meetings and public records of government agencies.
 The alleged violations occurred when the board of directors of the agency met for what they called a "secret" meeting.
 The board president stated these meetings were closed due to their nature of discussing legal matters between members of the board and of several attorneys and lawyers.
-A new board was later elected, largely diffusing the situation.
-The water system has subsequently received critism after the new water board appointed a former Santa Rosa County commissioner who had just been voted out of his seat a month before his hiring.
-A later CEO of the water system was dismissed af undisclosed felony charges were discovered.
+A new board was later elected, largely defusing the situation.
+The water system has subsequently received criticism after the new water board appointed a former Santa Rosa County commissioner who had just been voted out of his seat a month before his hiring.
+A later CEO of the water system was dismissed after undisclosed felony charges were discovered.

 The third notable protests were part of the larger national school walkout to promote gun control.
-While small, only consisting of a few students, it is considered notable in local political circles, as Navarre is in Florida's 1st congressional district, which is often polled as being the most conservative, and arguably the most pro-gun region in the state of Florida.
-There has been some speculation that this signals a larger change in the ideology of this region, as the younger generation begins to reach the voting age.

 On June 3, 2020, there was a protest at Navarre Park as part of the George Floyd protests.
 It consisted of around 120 protestors and was followed by a candlelight vigil at the main pavilion of the park.